Jim Rogers: Personal life

 Rogers has been married three times.
 In 1966, he married his first wife, Lois Biener; they divorced in 1969.
 In 1974, he married Jennifer Skolnik; they divorced in 1977.
 He married Paige Parker in 2000; they have two daughters.

+In 1977, Rogers bought a townhouse at 352 Riverside Drive in Manhattan, New York City; he resold it in 2008.

 In September 2012 Rogers was appointed by VTB Capital as an advisor to the agricultural division of its global private equity unit.
 He noted: "Russia and the CIS region have all the ingredients needed to become the world's agriculture powerhouse.
 It seems that everything may now be coming together under VTB Capital to make this happen, so I am keen to participate, if the fund gets off the ground."

 In February 2013 Rogers joined the board of advisors of the Coalition to Reduce Spending.

 In September 2015, he left the Indian market saying "one can't just invest on hope".

 In April 2019, Rogers received an honorary Ph.D. from Pusan National University for his books containing positive messages on Korean reunification.